 The Samsung NU8000 is a bit better than the Samsung Q60R.
-It is much brighter, especially in HDR, and has better gray and black uniformity.
+It's much brighter, especially in HDR, and has better gray and black uniformity.
 The NU8000 has a local dimming feature, although this isn't very effective.
 The Q60R has a faster response time, great for gaming or watching fast action movies.

 The Sony X850F and the Samsung Q60R are similar but use different panel types, so they each have their own advantages and disadvantages.
 The Sony X850F uses an IPS panel, and has much better viewing angles, but worse dark room performance.
 The Samsung Q60R has a much better native contrast ratio, lower input lag, and a more versatile black frame insertion feature.
 The Q60R also supports FreeSync variable refresh rate.

 The Samsung Q7FN is better than the Samsung Q60R.
 The Samsung Q7FN can get brighter and can handle reflections better, so it's suitable for brighter rooms.
 Also, the Q7FN has a local dimming feature that helps dark room performance.
 In HDR, the Q7FN can get brighter and can display a wider color gamut and better color volume, which is great for HDR enthusiasts.
 The Samsung Q60R has slightly lower input lag, which is great for video games, a faster response time, which is great for sports, and can display judder-free movies from any source.